 When you list with the Pierre Carapetian Group, we create a marketing plan tailored to your property.
 Our listing services include staging your property and having it professionally photographed.
 We also make your listing accessible and attractive by creating custom marketing materials, using social media and a large marketing network to ensure your property gets all the right attention.

 How Does Your Real Estate Agent Know Which Pricing Strategy To Use & When?

-Your real estate agent should look to the local market when preparing your pricing strategy, this means not just your city but to your specific neighbourhood.
+Your real estate agent should study the local real estate market when preparing your pricing strategy – this means not just your city but your specific neighbourhood.
 A neighbourhood where listings are frequently getting multiple offers versus one where homes are taking 30 to 60 days to sell will warrant different pricing strategies.

 Ultimately, when a real estate agent is determining how to price your home for sale, they are factoring in three things:

-- how long they anticipate the property to sell based on the previous two factors
+how long do they anticipate the property to sell based on the previous two factors

-A seller’s market is when there are more buyers than there are homes for sale, giving sellers the upper hand as demand and competition is high.
+A seller’s market is when there are more buyers than there are homes for sale, giving sellers the upper hand as demand and competition are high.

 The flip side of this is a buyer’s market which gives buyers the upper hand because there is a surplus of listings available and therefore more choice for buyers to negotiate in the market.

 Selling in a buyer’s market is tricky but this is where we excel!
 If your property shows better than other comparable homes currently listed on the housing market, you put yourself in a very strong position to negotiate with qualified buyers!
 I always like to say, “Only the best homes will sell in a buyer’s market”.